The Tyro Health Blog

 Business Strategies

-Payroll tax: How recent changes impact the medical services industry
+Payroll tax: How recent changes impact the health services industry

 What has happened recently in the payroll tax space?

-There have been significant recent developments in relation to payroll tax obligations for medical practices.
+There have been significant recent developments in relation to payroll tax obligations for health practices.

-Recent cases and rulings confirm that, in certain circumstances, practitioners engaged by a medical practice can be treated as employees for payroll tax purposes, even if they are engaged as independent contractors.
-If these practitioners are employees, this means that the medical centre may be liable for payroll tax in respect of certain payments made to these practitioners.
+Recent cases and rulings confirm that, in certain circumstances, practitioners engaged by a health practice can be treated as employees for payroll tax purposes, even if they are engaged as independent contractors.
+If these practitioners are employees, this means that the health service provider may be liable for payroll tax in respect of certain payments made to these practitioners.

 When does payroll tax apply?